AdyGCode/SaaS-23S2-Throat-II/README.md

 # THROAT

-The Huge Resource of Original Acronyms and Terms
+The Huge Resource of Organised Acronymns and Terms

+*This in itself is a backcronym.*

+## About THROAT

+## Contributing

+TBA

+## Code of Conduct

+TBA

+## Security Vulnerabilities

+TBA

+## License

+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Notes
 ## Dev Environment

 Presumptions:
 - Windows 10+
 - Laragon 6+ as the WAMP stack
 - PHP 8.2+
 - MariaDB 10+ / MySQL 8+
 -

 ## Create new Laravel application